All athletes are required to submit a valid annual pre-participation physical evaluation and complete the online athletic packet

-- An athlete who is returning from an injury/illness may be required to participate in one practice before he/she competes interscholastically.
+- An athlete who is returning from an injury or an illness may be required to participate in one practice before he or she competes interscholastically.

-- All intramural after school activities/sports require a valid physical on file in the nurse’s office within 365 days prior to the first official starting day of intramurals.
+- All intramural after school activities and sports require a valid physical on file in the nurse’s office within 365 days prior to the first official starting day.

 - Athletes injured at practice or a game will immediately notify the coach, the athletic trainer, and school nurse.
 If an emergency arises, the parents will be contacted immediately.
 The coach and the athletic trainer will complete an accident report within 48 hours of the injury.
 This report will be filed in the nurse’s office.

 - The athletic trainer will issue the athletic insurance claim form only upon the parent/guardian’s request.